Parking meters and fees

 Brisbane City Council uses parking meters across the inner city to regulate parking where on-street parking is in high demand.
 Short to medium-term parking meters operate in areas where turnover of on-street parking spaces is necessary.
 Metered parking spaces are available for both cars and motorcycles.

-To help support Brisbane’s coronavirus recovery, Council has kept on-street parking meter fees unchanged for both cars and motorcycles throughout 2020.
-On-street parking meter fees will increase in line with Council's budget on 2 January 2021.
+Council kept on-street parking meter fees unchanged for both cars and motorcycles throughout 2020.
+However, on-street parking meter fees increased in line with Council's budget on 2 January 2021.

 15 minute free parking

 15 minute free parking is available at over 7500 car spaces in:

 - Kelvin Grove

 - Spring Hill

 Find out about on-street pay parking across Brisbane and the payment options available, including parking meters and pay-by-app.

 Find out the parking meter fees for cars in Brisbane.

 Find out the parking meter fees for motorcycle bays in Brisbane.